YMC-GitHub/setup-centos-in-window-with-virtualbox/readme.md

-# read me before using
+# reading me before using

 ## usage